Anna Kirey is the Deputy Director of Campaigns for the Russia and Eurasia Region at Amnesty International.

 Charities will seek to employ those that already understand how they operate, and so internships or volunteering are a excellent opportunity to demonstrate this expert knowledge and work your way up in the sector.

-Unfortunately, the vast majority of internships in the sector are un-paid, so be prepared for this if you are looking for opportunities within the sector.
+Unfortunately, the vast majority of internships in the sector are un-paid, so be prepared for this.

-Also, take a look at My Career Zone and search for upcoming opportunities here.
+Also, take a look at Handshake and search for upcoming opportunities.

-However, most internships and jobs in the sector are NOT LISTED, so if there is a specific charity that you wish to work for it is worth contacting them directly to enquire about possible internship opportunties.
+However, most internships and jobs in the sector are NOT LISTED, so if there is a specific charity that you wish to work for it is worth contacting them directly to enquire about possible internship or work experience opportunities.

 Extra-curricular activities are arguably the most important aspect of an applicants CV in the Third Sector.
 They are the place employers look for you to demonstrate your dedication to and awareness of the charity's work, as well as a commitment to the sector.